 Although what happens in our past is the reason people struggle with acceptance, we must try to be more open-minded about our experiences.
 Referring to the past, when we come to understand why something happened the way it did, we will find a way to bring about acceptance.
 Although it’s often difficult to achieve acceptance so that we can move forward, we must strive to achieve it.

-Acceptance is something we acquire if our face fits, rather than something given in abundance.
-But the opposite of acceptance is rejection and that can be bad for our health, if we’re not sure how to deal with it.
+Acceptance is something we acquire if we fit the mould, rather than something given in abundance.
+But the opposite of acceptance is rejection and that can be bad for our mental health, if we’re not sure how to deal with it.

 We must also look at being accepted in its wider context.
-To avoid us feeling isolated, excluded and lonely from exclusion when we’re not accepted, we must come to understand the universe and how our lives fit into that, because not only do they work together, they are timely in how things work out.
+To avoid feeling isolated, excluded and lonely, we must come to understand the universe and how our lives fit into that.

-Because acceptance is still not inclusive we must learn to like and accept ourselves.
-Society, people and the world needs to be inclusive, so that acceptance is par for the course and open to everyone.
+Because acceptance is not inclusive, we must learn to like and accept ourselves.
+Society needs to be inclusive, so that acceptance is par for the course and open to everyone.